carbon-app/carbon/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve Carbon
+about: Create a bug report to help us improve Carbon
 ---

 **Describe the bug**